Art Insurance: Insuring Your Art

 * Make sure you understand your insurance policy.
-This means reading the fine print, and asking every question about every conceivable loss or damage situation that you can think of.
+This means reading the fine print, and asking every question about every conceivable loss, theft or damage situation that you can think of.
 You don't want to find out after a loss that you were not covered for that specific type of loss.
 For example, I once had a computer stolen while in transit from one destination to another.
 I contacted my insurance company to report the loss.
 They told me the computer was not covered.
 I asked what the additional cost would have been to cover the computer.
 They told me the annual increase in premium to cover $5000 worth of electronic office equipment was about $10!
 Had I known this when I purchased the policy, I would of course have added it on-- and did add it on the instant I found out.

-* Theft/damage insurance for art added onto your home or renter's insurance generally costs $1-$2 annually per $1000 of coverage (less if you have a good security system in place in which case costs can be lower).
+* Theft/damage insurance for art added onto your home or renter's insurance policy generally costs $1-$2 annually per $1000 of coverage (less if you have a good security system in place in which case costs can be lower).
 Several insurance companies specialize in covering art and antiques exclusively.
-Coverage details can be discussed and/or negotiated with your insurance company.
+Coverage details and specifics can be discussed and/or negotiated with your insurance company.

 There's no excuse for not insuring an art collection or at least a portion of it.
 If you can afford the art, you can afford the insurance.
 And remember-- you don't have to insure for every last penny of value in your collection.
-Loss or damage rarely affects an entire collection, and you'll find that in the large majority of cases, even partial coverage will reimburse you for a substantial percentage of the dollar amount involved in most occurrences.
+Loss or damage rarely affects an entire collection, and you'll find that in the large majority of cases, even partial coverage will reimburse you for a substantial percentage of the dollar amount involved in most occurrences or incidents.